 And as I discussed in the aforementioned blog post, certain Macy's balloons claim that they were inspired to do this upon seeing Mac, Cam's husband peering into a window of an apartment building, which can be seen in the following images (also included in that entry).

 These photos may look familiar to year, dear reader, as they were once included in one of my entries on The Last Leaf Gardener's Facebook Page.
-The images are also featured in both the iBook and ePub version of Cam's book, Words In Our Beak Volume One.

 However many parade goers view the parade through the eyes of their cell phones and their perspective of the balloons is much different than those of folks using a DSLR.
 Examples of this can be seen (from this year's parade) below.
 They feature a perspective from a DSLR and an iPhone (respectively) of The Pillsbury Doughboy and Harold the Cop (whose pictures are also featured in the first two images of this entry, taken in bygone years), as well as Harold the Fireman.